Magnetism induced by nonlocal spin-entangled electrons in a superconducting spin-valve: Abstract

 \section{Abstract}

-In general, it is considered that a noncollinear magnetization in superconductor ($S$) ferromagnet ($F$) heterostructure could create equal spin triplet superconducting correlations.
-It leads to the induced magnetic moment in the superconducting layer.
-In this paper, we demonstrate that in $NSF_1F_2$ spin-valve structure the induced magnetic moment emerging in $S$ is provided by the conduction electrons forming spin singlet Cooper pairs ($N$: normal metal).
-This magnetic moment will penetrate from $S$ into $N$, which can be attributed to the subgap in the $N$ caused by the proximity effect.
-By tuning the exchange field and thickness of $F_1$, the direction of the induced magnetic moment can be reversed due to the phase-shift acquired by the spin singlet pairs crossing the $S/F_1$ interface, but the variation of $F_2$ could not result in the same behavior.
-The above findings can explain previous and recent experiments [Stamopoulos \emph{et al.}, Phys.
-Rev. B \textbf{72}, 212514 (2005); Flokstra \emph{et al.}, Nat.
-Phys. \textbf{12}, 57 (2016); Ovsyannikov \emph{et al.} J. Exp.
+In the traditional view, the magnetic moment appearing in the superconducting region is induced by equal-spin triplet superconducting correlations in superconductor ($S$) ferromagnet ($F$) heterostructure with noncollinear magnetization.
+In this paper, we represent that in $NSF_1F_2$ ($N$--normal-metal) spin-valve structure the induced magnetic moment emerging in both the $S$ and $N$ regions can also be generated by Cooper pair splitting: one electron coherently tunnels from the $S$ layer into the $F_1$ layer, and the other one stays in the $S$ layer or tunnels into the $N$ layer.
+Two electrons are spatially separated from each other but their total spin ground state is entangled in this process.
+In contrast, the magnetic moment induced by the equal-spin triplet correlations hardly penetrates from the $S$ layer into the $N$ layer.
+In particular, by tuning the size of the exchange field and the thickness of the $F_1$ layer, one may control the direction of the induced magnetic moment in the $N$ layer.
+This interesting phenomenon can be attributed to the phase-shift obtained by the spin-entangled electrons.
+Our theoretical proposal will offer an effective way to control the entanglement of the nonlocal electrons, and also may provide possible explanations for previous and recent experimental observations [Stamopoulos \emph{et al} 2005 {\it Phys.
+Rev. B} {\bf 72} 212514; Ovsyannikov \emph{et al} 2016 {\it J. Exp.
 Theor.
-Phys. \textbf{122}, 738 (2016)].
+Phys.} {\bf 122} 738; Flokstra \emph{et al} 2016 {\it Nat.
+Phys.} {\bf 12} 57].